netlify/plugins/docs/plugin_review.md

 - [ ] The functionality must not be already provided by Netlify or another well-maintained plugin.
 - [ ] The code [must be open source](guidelines.md#keep-it-open).
 - [ ] Breaking changes are not allowed at the moment.
+- [ ] The plugin should work [without any configuration](guidelines.md#provide-a-zero-config-default).
+Exceptions can be made when there is no way around it, such as for an API token.
+In that case, environment variables should be used instead of `inputs`.

 ### Documentation